Fcabla/DBpedia-abstracts-to-RDF/docs/coding-week10.md

 2. Show simplified sentences: If true the text triples will be printed on the web page as extra output.

-3. Get only the triples without literals: If true only the triples that have no errors in the structure will be selected, those triples that follow the pattern resource | property | resource.
+3. Get only the triples without literals: If true only the triples that have no errors in the structure will be selected, those triples that follow the pattern `resource | property | resource`.

 4. Print debugging information: If true, each sentence will be printed at the end of the web page with the triples generated from it.